jentery/506v3/index.md

 I recommend purchasing merrit k's [*Videogames for Humans*](https://www.instarbooks.com/books/videogames-for-humans.html), if you can.
 It's available as a paperback and ebook (PDF, EPUB, and MOBI), and with it you get playable versions of every game featured in the book.
 Neat!

-Elsewhere, the course reader is comprised mostly of chapters from academic monographs, such as Mary Flanagan's *Critical Play*, Tara Fickle's *The Race Card*, Kishonna L. Gray's *Intersectional Tech*, Patrick Jagoda's *Experimental Games*, Christopher B. Patterson's *Open World Empire*, Amanda Phillips's *Gamer Trouble*, Bo Ruberg's *Video Games Have Always Been Queer*, and T.L.
+Elsewhere, the course reader is mostly chapters from academic monographs, such as Mary Flanagan's *Critical Play*, Tara Fickle's *The Race Card*, Kishonna L. Gray's *Intersectional Tech*, Patrick Jagoda's *Experimental Games*, Christopher B. Patterson's *Open World Empire*, Amanda Phillips's *Gamer Trouble*, Bo Ruberg's *Video Games Have Always Been Queer*, and T.L.
 Taylor's *Watch Me Play*.
 If you find a chapter to be especially compelling, then I recommend acquiring the entire monograph to further your research.

 If you are looking for a primer on writing games criticism, then try Ian Bogost's *How to Talk about Videogames*.
 There are also popular and academic publications like:
 * [*Uppercut*](https://uppercutcrit.com/), "a games and media site devoted to punching up through high quality content that focuses on highlighting marginalized voices and great criticism."